Windstar Cruises

 Dining aboard Windstar

 Dining is one of the highlights of any Windstar cruise, with dinners served in the ship’s comfortable main restaurant, which operates on a casual, open-seating basis — just show up when you’re ready during mealtimes and the maitre d’ will seat you.
 The fleet’s largest ship, Wind Surf, also offers a Mediterranean bistro called Degrees and two outdoor, alfresco venues: Candles for steaks and skewers and Le Marché for seafood.
-Fleetwide, breakfast and lunch are served in the buffet-style Veranda Cafe, and the Yacht Club Sandwich and Espresso Bar offers specialty sandwiches, fruit, and other snacks throughout the morning and afternoon.
+Fleetwide, breakfast and lunch are served in the buffet-style Veranda Cafe, and the Yacht Club offers specialty sandwiches, fruit, and other snacks throughout the morning and afternoon.

 Ship Reviews